|

 KENYON:

-from Gaelic surname Mac Coinín "son of Coinín."
+Anglicized form of Gaelic Mac Coinín "son of Coinín,"

 LACHTNA: